navikt/nada/docs/share-data/register.md

 Crawler code: [github](https://github.com/navikt/nada-crawlers-and-indexers/tree/master/crawlers)

-Please contact #knada on Slack if you have content you would like to have registered
+Please contact #nada on Slack if you have content you would like to have registered